Local Dev and CI with dev-local

-With Datomic dev-local you can develop and test applications with minimal connectivity and setup.
-Get the dev-local library, add it to your classpath, and you have full access to the Client API.
+With Datomic local you can develop and test applications with minimal connectivity and setup.
+Get the datomic local library, add it to your classpath, and you have full access to the Client API.
 This allows you to:

-This document includes everything you need to know to use dev-local:
+This document includes everything you need to know to use Datomic Local:

 Setup